-It’s no secret that living in New York City is darn expensive.
-Before the average NYC resident’s paycheck even reaches the bank, she’s shelling out some of the highest income taxes in the country, with total rates ranging from 7% to 12%.
-After that, she’s facing some of the least affordable housing in the country.
+It’s no secret that living in New York City is expensive.
+Before the average NYC resident’s paycheck even reaches the bank, they’re shelling out some of the highest income taxes in the country, with high taxes on both the state and local level.
+Beyond that, prospective residents face some of the least affordable housing in the country.
 That’s particularly true for NYC residents who want to be in the heart of it all and live in Manhattan.

 Cost of Renting in New York

 The high cost of living in NYC starts with its crazy housing market.
 According to Apartment List, the median rent for a two-bedroom apartment is $6,191 in New York City.
 Studio and one-bedroom apartments come in at $3,295 and $4,331 a month, respectively.

 Each of these rents are far more expensive than not only the U.S. median, but most of the world’s large cities.
 As of March 2022, the national median rent for studios, one bedrooms and two bedrooms was $1,101, $1,139 and $1,306, respectively.
 That’s a $2,194 difference for a studio apartment, a $3,192 deviation for a one-bedroom apartment and, lastly, a $4,885 split for a two-bedroom apartment.
 Needless to say, New York is breath-takingly expensive to rent in.
 The following prices are from ApartmentList.com.

 |Average Monthly Rent: New York City vs. Major U.S. Cities|